kartverket/skip.kartverket.no/blog/2024-07-26-20-teams-on-skip.md

 grooming session where we huddle together and review documentation, rewriting it when we find out of date information.

-A more interesting way to keep docs up to date is changing how you respond to a questions.
+A more interesting way to keep docs up to date is changing how you respond to questions.
 Instead of answering questions immediately, we should be asking
 ourselves: "How can we make sure that this question never gets asked again?".
 In our case we spend some time to write documentation or improve existing